15 Steps to Build a Strong Relationship With Your Spouse

 The crux is, Lasting and Unconditional Love is far more practical and based on very conscious choices and decisions that we realize.

-Communication is the cliche of almost every relationship advice and “relationship tips for couples” kind of topics, and it is there for good reason.
+Communication is the cliche of almost every relationship advice and “relationship tips for couples” kind of topics, and there is a good reason.

 Lack of healthy communication is the root of misassumptions and misinterpretations.